-- English Writing 1 course (3 credits) - Psychology- Introductory 1 course (3 credits) - Psychology Upper Level 1 course (3 credits) - Introductory Statistics 1 course (3 credits) - Calculus Introductory 1 course (3 credits) - Chemistry w/ lab Introductory 2 courses (8 credits) - Physics w/ lab Introductory 2 courses (8 credits) - Introductory Biology w/ lab 2 courses (8 credits) - Human or Mammalian Physiology 1 course (3 credits)
+English Writing - 1 course (3 credits) Psychology- Introductory - 1 course (3 credits) Psychology Upper Level - 1 course (3 credits)

+- Introductory Statistics - 1 course (3 credits) - Calculus Introductory - 1 course (3 credits)

+- Chemistry w/ lab Introductory - 2 courses (8 credits)

+- Physics w/ lab Introductory - 2 courses (8 credits)

+- Introductory Biology w/ lab 2 courses (8 credits)

+- Human or Mammalian Physiology - 1 course (3 credits) REQUIREMENTS FOR THE DEGREE

 The DPT program requires 105 hours of graduate course work.
-These hours are in such areas as didactic instruction, experiential laboratories, research, clinical internships and other equivalent academic experiences.
+These hours are in such areas as didactic instruction, experiential laboratories, research, clinical internships or other equivalent academic experiences.
 Full-time clinical internships comprise 9 credit hours of the curriculum and occur at a variety of health care facilities located primarily on the east coast.
-The program is full-time and of two and one-half years duration, including all summer and winter sessions.
+The program is full-time and of two and onehalf years duration, including all summer and winter sessions.
 Part-time matriculation is not typically permitted.